 Pre-requisite is a requirement, satisfactory completion of a course, which must be met before a particular course can be taken.

 Professional Staff Advisors are MSU staff who serve as academic advisors for students in various disciplines.
-Professional Staff Advisors serve first-year students, undecided student, College of Business students, and online students.
-These advisors are located in the Student Success Center, the College of Business, and the Center for Extended Learning.
+Professional Staff Advisors serve College of Business students, Enhanced Success Program (ESP) students, General Studies majors and online students.
+These advisors are located in the Center for Engaged Teaching & Learning (CETL), the College of Business (CoB), and the Center for Extended Learning (CEL).

 Recitation is a small discussion that may be required for students to take in conjunction with a lecture.